 Does the school provide enough career services to grad students?

-Try to find out – either by perusing the school’s website or by contacting the career services center – what resources and programs the school would be available to you as a grad student.
+Try to find out – either by perusing the school’s website or by contacting the career services center – what resources and programs the school would have available to you as a grad student.
 Do they provide career counseling?
 Resume writing help?
 Professional skills development?
 Is there a job placement program?